xiao2c/jaad_annotation/README.md

 # jaad_annotation
-Python script to generate annotated videos based on JAAD Dataset This script should be used with JAAD Dataset API https://github.com/ykotseruba/JAAD
+Python script to generate annotated videos based on JAAD Dataset.
+This script should be used with JAAD Dataset API.
+https://github.com/ykotseruba/JAAD

 ## Requirement